Devlore: Device Interrupt Protection for Confidential VMs: Background

-Prior to Armv9-A, Arm supported executing computation in two worlds (normal and secure) using TrustZone.
-From Armv9-A, Arm ISA optionally supports Realm Management Extensions (RME) for CCA.
-It extends the previous two worlds (normal and secure) with two new worlds (realm and root).
-CCA guarantees that the realm world is not accessible to the normal world.
-Similarly, the root world is isolated from all other world software.
-To enforce this isolation, the RME introduces hardware units called Granule Protection Checks (GPCs) where a granule is the smallest addressable chunk of memory.
-The GPCs filter all memory accesses by looking up a Granule Protection Table (GPT).
-The GPT maps each granule's physical address (PA) to a world, or physical address space (PAS) of that granule.
-The GPT is stored in the root world and only accessible and programmed by \sm which runs in the root world.

-Apart from the worlds, the Arm architecture enables privilege levels called exception levels (EL) from EL0 to EL2 in the normal, realm, and secure world.
-EL3 is the most privileged exception level and only executes the root world software (i.e., the trusted firmware with the \sm).
-CCA enables running realm VMs (in EL0 and EL1) that are not accessible to the normal world.
-The untrusted hypervisor executes in the normal world and manages VM resources and scheduling.
-CCA deploys a Realm Management Monitor (RMM) to execute in the realm world at EL2.
-All communication from the realm VMs to the hypervisor are routed through the RMM.
-Concretely, the RMM offers a Realm Service Interface (RSI) to the realm VMs which they use to send requests to the RMM and the hypervisor.
+\newparagraph{Arm CCA.} To enable Arm CCA, the Arm ISA adds support for Realm Management Extensions (RME).
+RME enables computation to execute in one of the four worlds: normal, realm, root, or secure.
+It extends the previous two worlds (normal and secure) with two new worlds (realm and root) and isolates them.
+To enforce world-level isolation, RME introduces hardware units called Granule Protection Checks (GPCs) where a granule is the smallest addressable chunk of memory.
+The GPCs filter all memory accesses by looking up a mapping from the granule to its physical address space (PAS) as stated in the Granule Protection Table (GPT).
+The GPT is stored in the root world and programmed by the \sm.
+Apart from the worlds, the Arm architecture enables privilege levels called exception levels (EL) from EL0 to EL3 as shown in \cref{fig:devlore-changes}.a.
+In the realm world, CCA enables running \cvms (in EL0 and EL1) that are not accessible to the normal world and deploys a Realm Management Monitor (RMM) in realm EL2.
+The RMM isolates the \cvms using stage-two translation tables (\stables).
+It exposes a Realm Service Interface (RSI) and Realm Management Interface (RMI) for the \cvms and the normal world hypervisor respectively (\cref{fig:devlore-changes}.a).

-While the GPCs isolate the different worlds from each other, they are insufficient to isolate mutually-distrusting realm VMs.
-To isolate the realm VMs, the RMM programs their stage-2 translation tables (\stables) and enforces an exclusive mapping check i.e., a given physical address in the realm world is only mapped to one realm VM in the \stables.
-To program the \stables, the RMM delegates the task of setup and management to the hypervisor, and only performs the exclusive mapping check before programming the \stables.